artambdev/ambalovpublishinghouse/README.md

 ## Bugs
 Notable bugs found during development:

+- A a large white gap would form between the header and the body of the site on large screens as the logo took up two lines on tablets, but only one on desktops.
+This was fixed by having the margin revert to the smaller one-line size used on mobile when on a particularly large screen.
 - The subheading of "How do your book to your readers?" text was originally set to used a balanced wrapping method, which is not supported by all browsers (particularly Safari for iOS) and caused inconsistent styling based on device.
 This was fixed by redesigning the text to avoid needing the wrapping.

 ## Deployment